deepakness/blogging-doks/content/docs/_index.md

 ---
 title : "Topics"
-description: "Topics that are Covered in Blogging Simplified"
+description: "Topics that are Covered in BloggingX"
 lead: ""
 date: 2021-05-20T08:48:23+00:00
 lastmod: 2021-05-20T08:48:23+00:00